 My couponing adventure started early – helping my mother clip grocery coupons on Sunday afternoons.
-We clipped them for things that we used, stashed them in a coupon caddy and when we ran out of a product, exchanged them for a small savings.
+We clipped them for things that we used, stashed them in a coupon caddy and, when we ran out of a product, exchanged them for a small savings.

-Here are the top couponing tips I learned:
+Here are the top couponing tips I learned

-Sales tend to happen in cycles (usually every 6-8 weeks) so buy enough to carry you over to the next sale
+Sales tend to happen in cycles (usually every 6-8 weeks) so buy enough to carry you over to the next sale.

-2) Clip or print coupons in twos (2, 4, 6, etc) – either printable coupons and/or coupons from the newspaper.
-For me, this meant I would need 2 Sunday paper subscriptions (what a great way to support a dying industry!).
-This is to take advantage of BOGO sales – many stores treat each of the 2 items as an individual item, so when you buy 2 items in a BOGO deal you can use 1 coupon on each of the 2 items
+This is to take advantage of BOGO sales – many stores treat each of the 2 items as an individual item.
+So when you shop a BOGO deal you can use 1 coupon on each of the 2 items.
+You’ll want to check with your store about their coupon policy.

 But, Penny, doesn’t Couponing take a long time?

 No, it doesn’t have to!
 I now spend less time shopping than before I started couponing.

 I spend roughly 1 hour each week creating my shopping list and gathering the coupons and less than an hour doing the actual shopping – I just follow what is on my list and head home!

 Before this I would “run to the store” several times a week – wasting way more time.